dougeby/IntuneDocs/intune/devices-wipe.md

 ---
 # required metadata

-title: Factory reset or remove company data on devices using Microsoft Intune
+title: Remove company data on devices using Microsoft Intune - Azure | Microsoft Docs
-titlesuffix:
-description: Learn how to remove company data on a device or factory reset the device by using Microsoft Intune.
+description: Remove company data on a device or do a factory reset on an Android, Android for work, iOS, macOS, or Windows device using Microsoft Intune.
+Also delete a device from your Azure Active Directory.
 keywords:
 author: MandiOhlinger
 ms.author: mandia